dansand/trench_pull_force/README.md

 The notebook also considerers other issues raised by the reviewers, such as the assumption that we can neglect pressure gradients along an equiponential surface beneath the lithosphere.

-The mathmatical background is contained with the [jupyter notebook]((./postprocessing_notebooks/single_step_analysis.ipynb)), so that I didn't have translate it to Github-compatable markdown.
+The mathmatical background is contained with the [Analysis notebook: single_step_analysis.ipynb](https://github.com/dansand/trench_pull_force/blob/main/postprocessing_notebooks/single_step_analysis.ipynb), so that I didn't have translate it to Github-compatable markdown.

 ## Overview of repository